 - Any other country restricted by law (this changes occasionally)

 In compliance with Federal Law, Upwork does not conduct business with individuals and entities on a list called the Specially Designated Nationals ("SDN") list.
 More information on these laws, click here.
+In addition, there may be other countries we do not currently service.
+Interested parties in these locations will be unable to complete account registration.

 Finally, if you have been suspended from Upwork in the past you are not allowed to work on our platform again.